wongsitu/Project-Wayfare/README.md

 ```
 $ mkdir config
-$ touch config/config.js
+$ touch config/config.js config/passport.jsp
-$ touch config/passport.js
 ```

 The config directory is where we are going to put all the code to build out passport and our JWTs.
-It will look a little bit different than we did it before.
+It will look a little bit different than the passport we built out before.

 To start, we need to install a few dependencies: